isomerpages/mol-services/_servicebundles/01a-intent.md

 #### Check your Eligibility to buy a Resale Flat

-There are a few eligibility schemes for you to buy a resale flat, as long as there is at least 1 Singapore Citizen or 2 Singapore Permanent Residents (PR) listed in the application.
+You can buy a resale flat as long as there is at least 1 Singapore Citizen or 2 Singapore Permanent Residents (PR) listed in the application.
 Read more about the various eligibility schemes [here](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/resale/eligibility-)

 <em>Tip: Use this simple [e-Service](https://services2.hdb.gov.sg/webapp/BP13EligCheck/BP13SHome?strSystem=CHECK) to check your eligibility to purchase a resale flat.</em>